Short-Term & Temporary Disability in Missouri: Applying

 Many Missouri workers become aware of the coverage requirement when applying for short-term disability benefits after a non-occupational loss and need an alternative support resource.

-Free government money for bills and personal use can lower expenses.
+Free government benefits for household bills can lower expenses.
 Many programs qualify applicants on projected taxable income, which will be lower than average after a brief work absence.

 New Policy